BagPipe: Accelerating Deep Recommendation Model Training: Introduction

 \section{Introduction}

 Recommendation models are widely deployed in enterprises to personalize and improve user experience.
-Applications that use recommendations range from personalized web search results~\cite{su2017improving} to friend recommendations in social networks~\cite{liu2017related,deng2016deep} and product recommendations on e-commerce websites~\cite{li2020improving}.
-Further, recommendation algorithms are also known to have significant impact on the revenues of organizations, \eg 35 percent of consumers purchases on Amazon and 75 percent of what people watch on Netflix come from product recommendations based on such algorithms~\cite{mckinsy}.
-With growing data sizes~\cite{acun2021understanding} and the use of recommendation in increasingly sophisticated tasks~\cite{he2017neural, lee2018collaborative}, recent trends have seen the adoption of new deep-learning based recommendation models~\cite{cheng2016wide,dlrmopensource}.
-These models have become one of the largest ML workloads with companies like Facebook reporting that more than 50\% of all training cycles~\cite{acun2021understanding} and more than 70\% of inference cycles~\cite{gupta2020deeprecsys} are used for deep learning based recommendation models (DLRM).
+Applications that use recommendations range from personalized web search results~\cite{su2017improving} to friend recommendations in social networks~\cite{liu2017related,deng2016deep} and product recommendations in e-commerce \cite{li2020improving}.
+With growing data sizes~\cite{acun2021understanding} and the use of the recommendation in increasingly sophisticated tasks~\cite{he2017neural, lee2018collaborative}, recent trends have seen the adoption of new deep learning based recommendation models~\cite{cheng2016wide,dlrmopensource}.
+Deep learning based recommendation models have become one of the largest ML workloads with companies like Meta reporting that more than 50\% of all ML training cycles~\cite{acun2021understanding} and more than 70\% of inference cycles~\cite{gupta2020deeprecsys} are being used for deep learning based recommendation (DLRM) models.

-The structure of recommendation models differs significantly when compared to CNNs or DNNs introducing new challenges to efficiently scale training.
-This is because recommendation models contain two types of model parameters: embedding tables that store vector representation of categorical features and neural networks (bottom and top) that consist of multi-layer perceptrons (MLP) for numeric features.
+The structure of recommendation models differs significantly from other popular deep neural networks.
+Recommendation models contain two types of model parameters: embedding tables that store vector representation of categorical features and neural networks that consist of multi-layer perceptrons (MLP) for numeric features (Figure~\ref{fig:model_arch}).
 If we consider a click-through-rate (CTR) prediction model, given a batch of training examples (user clicks), in the forward pass we first look up the relevant embeddings for categorical features of the input.
-We note that the embedding lookup is \emph{sparse}; for instance if the user location is New York, we only need to fetch the embeddings corresponding to that location from the embedding table which contains all the major cities.
-The numerical features are processed by a \emph{dense} MLP and the representations are then combined to form a prediction as shown in Figure~\ref{fig:model_arch}.
-Similar to existing DNNs, in the backward pass the embeddings and the MLP parameters are updated based on gradients calculated.
+We note that the embedding lookup is \emph{sparse}; for instance, if the user location is New York, we only need to fetch the embeddings corresponding to that location from the embedding table which contains embeddings for all the locations.
+The numerical features are processed by a \emph{dense} MLP, and the representations are then combined to form a prediction as shown in Figure~\ref{fig:model_arch}.
+Similar to existing DNNs, the embeddings and the MLP parameters are updated in the backward pass based on the gradients.